HugoSalmon/micro-manager.github.io/_pages/ZeissCAN29.md

 interface.
 The adapter directly communicates to the microscope through the serial port (i.e., it does not use the MTB library provided by Zeiss) and therefore works on all platforms.
 No additional software is needed.
-USB and ethernet communication is not (yet) supported.
+USB and ethernet communication is not (yet) supported, however the RS-232 adaptation to USB works fine (you just need to identify the proper com port).

-Zeiss microscopes require a female-to-female null-modem cable for RS-232 communication.
+Zeiss microscopes requires a RS-232 to RS-232 or USB communication.

 You will need to define all hardware that is part of your microscope in